overbaard/overbaard/docs/admin-guide.md

     }
   ],
 ```
-In our 'PROJ' project, we map issues in the 'Closed' and 'Shipped' states from PROJ's workflow to the 'Closed' column
+In our `PROJ` project, we map issues in the `Closed` and `Shipped` states from `PROJ`'s workflow to the `Closed` column
 on the board.
-Remember that the 'Closed' column is not actually shown since it is marked with `"done": true`.
+Remember that the `Closed` column is not actually shown since it is marked with `"done": true`.
 Rather
 what happens, is that when executing the JQL to load the board into the Overbård server-side cache, issues from
 these states are omitted.
 It is a mechanism to not load now irrelevant issues into Overbård.

-# 6 Board with custom fields
+# 7 Board with custom fields

 By default Overbård will automatically populate swimlanes and options for filtering from the issue data for: